AVI-F4NG/GDIM32-Final/README.md

 The NPC should only chase if the player is close enough and actually visible (no wall between them).
 Also, chase should stop if line of sight is broken.

 This is a line from the NPC’s “eyes” to the player’s “eyes”.
-If the first collider hit along that line is the player, then the NPC has LOS.
+If the first collider hit along that line is the player, then the NPC has line-of-sight (aka LOS).
 If the first collider hit is a obstacle, then the player is occluded.

 How the code works: